WPoets/Follow-Button-for-FeedBurner/readme.txt

 Thatmeans you can use your existing FeedBurner Account to send email updates to your subscribers.

-<strong>NOTE: This plugin requires FeedBurner Email Subscription Service to be activated</strong>
+NOTE: This plugin requires FeedBurner Email Subscription Service to be activated

 If you do not use FeedBurner you can download the "Follow" Plugin instead.
 Follow Plugin is listed in the Wordpress plugin repository at http://wordpress.org/extended/plugins/follow

-Tweet <a href="http://twitter.com/TheAdityaJain">@TheAdityaJain</a> or visit <a href="http://forum.adityajain.name">My Community Discussion Forum at http://forum.adityajain.name</a> if you require some tutorial any further help, queries, problems & hacks.
+Tweet @TheAdityaJain if you require some tutorial any further help, queries, problems & hacks.

-Visit <a href="http://www.mywp.in">www.mywp.in</a> for tutorials, tips & tricks and hacks.
+Visit http://www.mywp.in for tutorials, tips & tricks and hacks.

 == Installation ==